Mysore Medical College and Research Institute

-Mysore Medical College & Research Institute (previously called Mysore Medical College), also known as Government Medical College, Mysore is one of the oldest medical colleges in India.
-It is located in the heart of Mysore city adjacent to the railway station.
-Founded in 1924 by Sri Krishna Raja Wadiyar IV, it is the first medical college to be established in the Karnataka region and the seventh in India.
-The college is affiliated to the Rajiv Gandhi University of Health Sciences, Jayanagar, Bangalore.
+Mysore Medical College and Research Institute (previously called Mysore Medical College, abbreviated MMC), also known as Government Medical College, Mysuru is one of the oldest medical colleges in India.
+It is located in the heart of the city of Mysuru adjacent to the Mysuru city railway station.
+Founded in 1924 by Maharaja Krishnaraja Wadiyar IV, it is the first medical college to be established in the Karnataka region and the seventh in India.
+The college is affiliated to the Rajiv Gandhi University of Health Sciences, Bengaluru.